 Whether this is your first, last, or some random tattoo number in the middle, make it count and make it custom with a design all of your own.
 Go ahead and get creative.
 You can do it.
+Here's how.

 Consider your body prime real estate.
 Location, visibility, and discretion all play a key role (as should gravity) when determining a tattoo design.
 When you start planning your tattoo, explore your available body canvas and take these areas into consideration.
 Do you want a tattoo that the entire world can see or just a select few?
 Semi-private location areas include the lower back, shoulders, stomach, and neck, whereas high visibility locations include the face, arms, fingers, and legs.
 Once you’ve determined your desired location you can begin planning the perfect tattoo piece.
 That’s the fun part.

 Even if you have a theme in mind, you should stay open to fresh ideas before getting inked.
 Tattoo magazines, art books, cultural symbols and botanical images all make for artful inspiration.

 Remember, no matter how cliché it sounds, a tattoo is permanent.
 Try not to opt for a trendy piece or style.
 Stay true to your hobbies, special interests, and beliefs when choosing your design.
 Are you currently interested in a culture or practicing a new religion?
 Make sure you’ll have the same interests and beliefs down the road as a precautionary measure.
 “Safe” tattoos often include zodiac symbols, floral tattoos, and tribal styles that don’t pinpoint a particular time or trend in your life.

 If you have a creative hand, spend some time sketching and let the paper come alive.
 Perhaps a simple cross could benefit from your true-to-life rose drawings?
 A basic black tribal piece could be enhanced with a rainbow of color.
 Rather than opt for a traditional piece of old school tattoo flash, why not sketch your own?
 Even if you lack an artistic side you can integrate your ideas into a piece.
 Start exploring images and consider colors.
 Piece some of your favorite tattoo styles together and imagine how it would best befit you.
 Journal your ideas and start putting them together.

 Do you dream in color?
 Before you go crazy over the color be sure you can commit to ink touch-ups down the road, as they will likely be needed.
 While touch-ups certainly aren’t a necessity during the life of a tattoo, you may find a drab and old tattoo needs a color refresher.
 The more color you add now, the more you’ll need to add later.
 Maintenance is always a consideration.